LightnessOfBeing/kaggle-understanding-cloud-organization/README.md

 * Independent Symmetric Lovasz Loss for each channel.
 * Adding one artificial submission to lower the number of false negatives, whist keeping threshold high enough to reduce the number of false positives.

+## What could be done
+* Adding a classifier and lowering a pixel thresold.
+* Removing images with 3 and 4 overlapping masks from train.
+* Weights averaging.
+* Ensembling bigger number of models.

 ## Credits

 * My teammates